Skip to Content

 It Can Get Contaminated Easily

 Continuing on the theme of storage, the meat content of the raw diet is as vulnerable as any edible item can ever get.
-It is one of the most vulnerable types of food when it is not cooked, and almost any type of bacteria can survive on it.
+It is one of the most vulnerable types of food when it is not cooked, and almost any bacteria can survive.

 This latest study review on raw diets concerning microbiological hazards highlights that the prevalence of potentially serious germs is considerably higher in raw pet food than in heat‐treated food.